Updated May 16, 2025

 If you received this message, you will need to repair the hidden Windows image.
 To do this, we will need to run the Deployment Image Servicing and Management (DISM) program.

-To restore the health of the Windows image, type the following into an Administrative Command Prompt and press Enter.
+To restore the health of the Windows image, type the following into either an Administrative Command Prompt or Administrative PowerShell and press Enter.

 DISM /Online /Cleanup-image /Restorehealth